An Afternoon of Malbec at the World's Best Vineyard — Where Everything Else Falls Away

 The winery is a long, low building that seems to grow out of the earth.
 The architect used local stone and concrete in a way that makes the building feel inevitable rather than designed.
 Inside: cool, quiet, with floor-to-ceiling windows framing the Andes.

-Sebastian, my guide, poured four wines in a tasting that cost $40.
-The entry-level Malbec was good.
-The second pour — a single-vineyard Malbec from Altamira — was something else.
-Blackberry, violet, a mineral edge that tasted like the rocky soil it grew in.
-I wrote "WOW" in my notes, which isn't professional but was accurate.
+Sebastian, your guide, pours four wines in a tasting that costs $40.
+The entry-level Malbec is good.
+The second pour — a single-vineyard Malbec from Altamira — is something else entirely.
+Blackberry, violet, a mineral edge that tastes like the rocky soil it grew in.
+You'll want to write "WOW" in your notes, which isn't professional but is accurate.

-The pairing lunch ($80 for five courses with wines) happened at a table overlooking the vines with the Andes behind them.
-Every course was paired with a different wine, and every wine was better than the last, and by the third course I'd stopped taking notes and started just being present.
+The pairing lunch ($80 for five courses with wines) happens at a table overlooking the vines with the Andes behind them.
+Every course is paired with a different wine, and every wine is better than the last, and by the third course you stop taking notes and simply start being present.

-I don't use the word "transcendent" about food and wine experiences.
-But I don't have a better word for what happened at that table.
+"Transcendent" isn't a word to throw around about food and wine.
+But there isn't a better one for what happens at that table.

 The Contrast: Maipu by Bike

-Two days earlier, I'd done the opposite end of Mendoza wine culture.
-In Maipu, 15km from the city center, you rent a bicycle for $8-12 at Mr. Hugo's or Bikes & Wines and pedal between bodegas on flat roads.
+For the opposite end of Mendoza wine culture, head to Maipu, 15km from the city center, where you rent a bicycle for $8–12 at Mr. Hugo's or Bikes & Wines and pedal between bodegas on flat roads.

 This is the democratized version of Argentine wine tourism.
 The tastings run $5–15 each.
 The bodegas are smaller, more casual.
 Nobody's talking about terroir profiles or barrel aging — they're pouring you a glass and asking if you like it.

-I visited four wineries and an olive oil producer (Pasrai, $8 tasting — the extra virgin was genuinely Italian-quality).
-By the fourth winery, I was slightly drunk and cycling carefully, which is the universal experience of the Maipu bike route.
+Plan on four wineries and an olive oil producer (Pasrai, $8 tasting — the extra virgin is genuinely Italian-quality).
+By the fourth winery you're slightly drunk and cycling carefully, which is the universal experience of the Maipu bike route.
 The key is restraint: sip, don't guzzle.
 You're cycling.

 Total cost for the day: about $60 including the bike rental, four tastings, the olive oil stop, and a lunch of empanadas at a bodega.
 For that price in Napa, you'd get a single tasting at a moderately prestigious winery.